solo-studios/nyx/README.md

             // If all java compiler warnings should be suppressed
             // Inherited from compile.suppressWarnings
             suppressWarnings = true
+            withSuppressWarnings() // Alternative that sets it to true

             // The jvm toolchain version to use
             // Note: this uses gradle toolchains: https://docs.gradle.org/current/userguide/toolchains.html